Sobilo34/100DaysOfCode/Progress_tracker.md

 - I revise the concept of Pointers, Arrays and Strings
 - I revisit the projects that I did on it earlier
 -  I write a program to learn more about the concept
--  The program receives String for a User and print out the ASCII value of it lowercase
+-  The program receives String for a User and prints out the ASCII value of it lowercase

 **Challenges:**
-I have network Isuues which makes me to submit lately.
+I have network Isuue which makes me to submit lately.
 The network Issue is common to all Nigerians🤦‍♂️

 **View Codes Here:** [Code_File](https://github.com/Sobilo34/my_practice/blob/main/C-Language/Day_02_100DaysOfCode.c)